- Search The Registry

 *Lee Elder was born on this date in 1934.
 He was a Black golfer.

-From Dallas, TX as a young man he taught himself to play golf by sneaking onto all-white courses at night.
+From Dallas, TX as a young man, he taught himself to play golf by sneaking onto all-white courses at night.
 He never actually played a round until he was sixteen.
 By his late teens, he was a golf hustler, often posing as a caddie.
-He led that uneasy existence until 1959, when he was drafted into the Army.
-There Elder spent part of his military time playing golf with his commanding officer at Fort Lewis in Washington State.
+He led that uneasy existence until 1959 when he was drafted into the Army.
+Elder spent part of his military time playing golf with his commanding officer at Fort Lewis in Washington State.
 After being discharged in 1961, he joined the all-Black United Golf Association tour.
 He dominated the tour, winning five UGA national championships.
-In one stretch Elder won 21 of 23 tournaments.
+In one stretch, Elder won 21 of 23 tournaments.

-Lee Elder, the pioneering golfer who broke several of the sport’s colour barriers, died on November 29, 2021 at the age of 87.
+Lee Elder, the pioneering golfer who broke several of the sport’s color barriers, died on November 29, 2021, at 87.